 The Results: Favorable, especially when used less frequently

-And, after a month of use, I do feel like my skin looks brighter and clearer, and I think the dark spots are clearing up, too.
-You’ll have to gauge for yourself.
+After a month of use, I feel like my skin looks brighter and clearer, and I think the dark spots are clearing up, too.

 I started using the tonic every day, eager to see the benefits of daily use.
 But after a few days, I felt like my skin was slightly dryer than usual (which isn’t a good thing, even if your skin is oily like mine).
 In other words, I was over toning.